gurumojo/text/neurodiversity/diagnosis.md

 for it in comparison to the privilege and ease I witness regarding neurotypical examples from my census peer group in my chosen field (e.g. anyone capable of passing through modern cultures as a straight white/cis/male builder of internet things).
-Study of Black History in college, and recent inspiration from the public outpouring of support for the Black Lives Matter movement and the ramifications for oppressed classes of people everywhere, coupled with deep introspective work aiming at unwinding the internalized ableism and racism baked
+Study of Black History in college added to recent inspiration from the public outpouring of support for the Black Lives Matter movement and the ramifications for oppressed classes of people everywhere, coupled with deep introspective work aiming at unwinding the internalized ableism and racism baked